Skip to Content

 • If you have two cast-iron skillets, you can heat them both up on the stove-top.
 Put the sandwich in one and top the sandwich with the other one.

 • You can also wrap a brick in foil and place it on top of the sandwich if you only have one cast-iron skillet.
-You’ll have to cook the bread for 2 to 3 minutes per side over a medium heat.
+You’ll have to cook the bread for 2 to 3 minutes per side over medium heat.

 • You don’t have to press the bread as we do but recommend that you butter the inside of the roll and toast it to a golden brown to bring out the sweet buttery flavor.